 Presumed Stejneger's beaked whales are acoustically the most commonly encountered beaked whale in the Aleutian Islands chain (Baumann-Pickering et al., 2013b); however, they have been rarely encountered at sea (Loughlin et al., 1982; Mead, 1989; Walker and Hanson, 1999) and their distribution has been inferred from stranded animals (Allen and Angliss, 2010).
-Their echolocation signals are easily distinguished from other species' acoustic signals; they have the typical beaked whale polycyclic structure and FM pulse upsweep with a peak frequency around 50 kHz and uniform inter-pulse interval around 90 ms (Baumann-Pickering et al., 2013a; Baumann-Pickering et al., 2013b; Figure 13).
+Their echolocation signals (Figure 14) are easily distinguished from other species' acoustic signals; they have the typical beaked whale polycyclic structure and FM pulse upsweep with a peak frequency around 50 kHz and uniform interpulse interval around 90 ms (Baumann-Pickering et al., 2013a; Baumann-Pickering et al., 2013b).

-Figure 13.
-Echolocation sequence of Stejneger's beaked whale in an LTSA (top) and single FM pulse in a spectrogram (middle) and timeseries (bottom) previously recorded at site QN.
+Figure 14.
+Echolocation sequence of Stejneger's beaked whale in an LTSA (top) and single FM pulse in a spectrogram (middle) and timeseries (bottom) recorded at site CB.